file-dscripter/XPedition/README.md

 # XPedition
-A simple point farming bot made in C++ that quickly gets points for any memrise course.
+A simple memrise point farming bot made in C++ that quickly gets points for any memrise course.